fh2412/fh2412/README.md

 - 👋 Hi, I’m @fh2412
 - 👀 I’m interested in AI be it creating my own models or levaraging the newest technologies
-- 🌱 I’m currently learning the pyThourch pythono framework and Fast.ai
+- 🌱 I’m currently learning the pyThourch python framework and Fast.ai
 - 📫 How to reach me email: florianhofer024@gmail.com

 <!---